The Basic 5%-15% Is Appreciated, but Not Mandatory

 Also, many Czechs round the bill up.
 Leave cash on the table if you thought the service was good, or say ‘Dobry’ when paying your waiter; it means ‘OK’, as in, ‘keep the change’.
 Or, when handing over the money, say how much cash you would like back.
 If you say nothing, you will receive the exact change.
 Some restaurants add a ‘service fee’ to the final amount, so the tip is included.
 If you are unsure, ask.
 Also, if you are unsure about any items on the check, it is wise to ask.
 It can be hard to figure out exactly what you are being charged for, and ‘mistakes’ are not uncommon.
 Even today, some establishments try to rip off tourists.

-is considered undesirable, as many establishments will take some, if not all, of a credit card based tip “for the house” rather than passing it along to the waiter.
-If you are paying by credit card, give the waiter tip in cash when he returns your paying slip, or if paying by cash just round the bill up as you are paying or leave change on the table.
+It is considered undesirable, as many establishments will take some if not all, of a credit card based tip “for the house” rather than passing it along to the waiter.
+If you are paying by credit card, give the waiter tip in cash when she/he returns your paying slip or pay by cash and round the bill up as you are paying or leave a change on the table.

-- In some restaurants the waiter may bring nuts, appetizers, bread to your table.
-Yes, they are for you to eat, but most likely you will have to pay extra for it.
+- In some restaurants, the waiter may bring nuts, appetizers, bread to your table.
+Yes, they are for you to eat, but most likely, you will have to pay extra for them.

 - Some restaurants in Prague write little disclaimers stating that SERVICE IS NOT INCLUDED at the bottom of the guest check.
 By Czech law, service is always included, but a TIP is not included.
-Tip is a reward, not a right; so never, ever reward bad or rude service!
+The tip is a reward, not a right, so never, ever reward bad or rude service!

 Sharing a table: At restaurants where tables are shared, patrons should ask ‘Is it free?’ before sitting down.
-It’s also polit to wish your fellow diners ‘bon appetit’ before tucking in.
+It’s also polite to wish your fellow diners ‘bon appetit’ before tucking in.